The motorcycle wave now deserves a post, it seems!

 Variations Of The Motorcycle Wave

-Fast forward a hundred years and riders across the world have developed their own greetings between themselves.
+Fast forward a hundred years, and riders worldwide have developed their own greetings between themselves.

 Those who ride on the left (like us in the UK) have different waves to those in Europe and the US who drive on the right.

 The frequency and exuberance also seem to vary between age groups.

 And perhaps worst of all, there are little cliques where some riders ignore other riders – usually because they disapprove of their bike.